therealsharath/therealsharath/README.md

 -->

 ## I'm a Software Enginnering intern at HubSpot and a rising junior at Georgia Tech.
+### A little more about me?
+Thought you'd never ask 😭💙
 - ⚡ Working (and having a blast) with the CRM Filters FE team at HubSpot!
 - 🤝 Engineering Manager at <a href="https://bitsofgood.org/" target="_blank">Bits of Good</a>, Georgia Tech's Hack4Impact chapter building software for non-profits in Atlanta and beyond.
 - 🤔 I genuinely find it difficult stick to just frontend, backend or algorithmic devlopment cycles, and hence am an aspiring full-stack SWE.